 Originally when nightclubs first became trendy, the only costs were for drinks and possibly a cover charge to get in the door.
 Over the last few decades, club owners have found all sorts of new ways to generate revenue.
 These concepts include things such as bottle service, VIP seating, and more.
 When you’re pricing out a cocktail, the formula is really straight forward.
 You figure out the cost of the ingredients, add on your target margin, and you come up with a final price.
 However, determining table and bottle pricing can be a little trickier.
 Sadly, it is skewed based on the demand of your limited seating areas and the “cool factor” of buying bottle service.
 Fortunately, there is a pretty simple way to figure it out if you know what you’re doing.

 There are two main ways nightclubs handle bottle service.
-Option one is used if there are plenty of table in the club and groups can simply order a bottle with mixers for their table to enjoy.
-Option two, the more popular option, involves having a limited number of tables available that are exclusively for groups who are buying bottle service.
+Option one is used if there are plenty of tables in the club.
+Groups can simply order a bottle with mixers for their table to enjoy.
+Option two, the more popular option, involves having a limited number of tables available.
+Those tables are exclusively for groups who are buying bottle service.

 Advanced Booking Fees

 Sometimes large groups want to reserve a section of your nightclub for an event such as a birthday party or a bachelor party.
 This can mean big business, but it can also hinder your regular business model.
 Unfortunately, it can consume a large amount of space in your venue.
 For this “hassle”, you should charge an advanced booking fee.
 Typically, the industry standard is somewhere between 25% and 50% of the normal cover charge per person in the group.
 This should also be non-refundable in case the group decides to cancel unexpectedly.
 That way, you aren’t out the labor and materials costs for preparing for their arrival.